thomas-lamiaux/generating_recursors/README.md

   - [ ] sort poly

 ### Content of `recursors_api`:
+- `api_debruijn` an api to deal with debruijn indices inspired from work by Weituo Dai and Yannick Forester
 - `commons.v` functions building terms common to many files
 - `preprocess_parameters.v` computes uniform parameters and converts gather relevant information